martinez-jorge/martinez-jorge/README.md

 ### Hi there 👋

+My name is Jorge.
+I'm an institutional researcher at the University of Houston.
+I'm an avid R programmer and use it for all my work.

+So far git hub is a place to deploy [my website](https://jxmartinez.com).
+I can also be found on twitter: [@JXM85](https://twitter.com/JXM85)

 <!--
 **martinez-jorge/martinez-jorge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.